mapbender/mapbender/docs/getting_started/faq.md

 ## System requirements

-### Does Mapbender work with PHP 7?
+### Does Mapbender work with PHP 8?

-Yes, a freshly installed Mapbender 3.0.8.5 works "out of the box" with PHP from (and including) 5.4 up to (and including) 7.2.
+Yes, a freshly installed Mapbender 4 works "out of the box" with PHP from (and including) 8.1 up to (and including) 8.3.

-#### 7.2 ... does Mapbender work with >= PHP7.3?

-A complete test has not yet been run, but basically yes.
-However, manual interventions are still necessary.

-#### Update to Symfony 3.4

-The platform in the *composer.json* of the launcher must be set to e.g. 7.1.9, or removed completely.
-Then run `bin/composer update doctrine/common doctrine/dbal doctrine/orm` once.

 ## Installation